rosjat/sdl2-test/README.md

 good place to start with sdl2: https://wiki.libsdl.org/

+### Update 2021/3/20

+ - added some structs to work with object and "screens", I need to refactor things if it should turn into something "playable"
+ - added a color key so i can have opacity
+ - added simple collition detection for the added objects, the way that those objects are added needs to be made easier(maybe config file)

 ## acknowledgement

 Again, this is just here so i have a place to store it, there are no means of making that usefull to someone else!!!